QsBBQ/text-analysis-example/README.md

 ## Files In This Repository

 1. `textalyze.rb` is the source code for this project
+1. `textalyze_test.rb` contains tests for the code in `textalyze.rb`
-2. `sample_data` is a directory containing sample text files to analyze, mostly from [Project Gutenberg](http://www.gutenberg.org/).
+1. `sample_data` is a directory containing sample text files to analyze, mostly from [Project Gutenberg](http://www.gutenberg.org/).

 [text-analysis]:https://github.com/codeunion/text-analysis